hopped/akka-avro-serializer/README.md

       ]
     }

-### Serialization and Deserialization of Avro records
+### Serialization and Deserialization of Avro records with Code Generation

 Once the **ActorSystem** is set up, Avro record objects can be serialized and deserialized as follows (using auto-compiled version of a **SearchRequest**